 You'll learn new details, including original and cut concepts, script changes, and all the behind-the-scenes process, as well as the entire Travers backstory.

 Thompson captures Travers quite well.
 She's quick-witted and brutally honest, but has such a warm, deep soul and a troubled past that needs to be reconciled.
 Hanks is fantastic as the no-nonsense "Master of the Mouse".
-A scene with him towards the end is effortless and the reason why he could win the Best Supporting Actor Oscar.
+A scene with him towards the end is effortless.
+Both actors deserved Oscar nominations, and I would've liked to see Thompson win - she's simply exceptional.
 Farrell is very good, and Giamatti's Ralph knows just what to say.
 That's thanks to a wonderful original screenplay written by Sue Smith and Kelly Marcel.
 All of the situations are natural, sentimental, and often quite funny.
 Bradley Whitford as screenwriter Don DaGradi and Jason Schwartzman and B.J.
 Novak ("The Office") as the Sherman Brothers provide some of the best lines and facial expressions as they agonize through the process.

 But as everyone gets a little bit jollier, there are some vocal renditions of classic songs "Chim Chim Cher-ee", "Spoonful of Sugar", "Feed the Birds", "Fidelity Fiduciary Bank", and "Let's Go Fly A Kite" (or as Travers points out, in proper English: "Let Us Go and Fly a Kite").
 The score of "Saving Mr. Banks" is beautiful, the set design and costumes are excellent, the attention to detail is exquisite (from Walt's office to Travers' hotel bedroom), and it brought a tear or two not only to my eyes, but to everyone at the screening I attended.
 This film was made to be experienced in a movie theater.
 One of the most famous theaters is the centerpiece for the film's final showcase scenes.